ariscript/www/content/blog/khoury/index.md

     may happen.

 [^2]:
     I took OOD this past summer.
-It was not the "Fundamentals 3" that it was made out to be, and it probably would've been much more useful for me if I had taken it in the fall instead.
-From talking to Prof. Lerner recently about OOD, there are definitely portions that my class did not cover.
+It was not the "Fundamentals III" that it was made out to be, and it probably would've been much more useful for me if I had taken it in the fall instead.
+From talking to Prof. Lerner recently about OOD, there are definitely portions that my class did not cover, so your mileage may vary depending on who taught your course and when.